primarilysoftware/primarilysoftware.github.io/_posts/2019-08-22-json-merge-patch-dot-net.md

 directly, like `request.IsDefined(x => x.Address.City, out var city)`.
 To do that, we will need to keep track of the property path from the root of the JSON document down to the value we are interested in.

-Now that we can get the property names, lets use that to start searching the `JsonDocument`.
+Now that we have a function to get the property names, let's use it to start searching the `JsonDocument`.

 ```csharp
 public bool IsDefined<TProperty>(Expression<Func<T, TProperty>> propertyExpression, out TProperty value)